resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-guide.md

 ```

 Here, we make a static array of size 8 to hold our value at every LED index, and assess whichc color to assign it based off of which button is being pressed by reading in whether it is actively being pressed using digitalRead.
 This code can be slightly altered when doing the room selector to only change the color of the selected room rather than having a loop to change all of the LEDs to the selected color.
 That's it for the Smart Lighting!

+📌 The full source code for this sketch is located at [5_lab-project/RoomSelection/RoomSelection.ino](../../../deliverables/5_lab-project/lab/code/RoomSelection/RoomSelection.ino)

 # Code Walkthrough for Room Selector and joystick
 Objective: